 As part of setting up its feedlots and farms, HAGL imported cattle, including from Australia via livestock export trade pioneer AUSTREX; cattle crushes from Warwick Cattle Crush Company from Forest Hill in Queensland; and electric fencing, weighing and electronic identification equipment (WEID) from Gallagher.

-Darren O'Reilly, Gallagher's Territory Manager for South Coast Queensland, North NSW Coast and the Northern Territory, says, "Our equipment is being used not only measuring performance in the feedlot, but actually tracing the animals every step of the way.
+Darren O'Reilly, former Gallagher Territory Manager for South Coast Queensland, North NSW Coast and the Northern Territory, says, "Our equipment is being used not only measuring performance in the feedlot, but actually tracing the animals every step of the way."

-"Then HAGL began using Gallagher's WEID equipment in conjunction with Warwick's cattle crushes.
-These Warwick crushes are renowned for being the best in the business, and Gallagher's equipment is often tagged onto them because it's also rugged and reliable.
+"Then HAGL began using Gallagher Weighing and EID equipment in conjunction with Warwick's cattle crushes.
+These Warwick crushes are renowned for being the best in the business, and Gallagher's equipment is often tagged onto them because it's also rugged and reliable."

 "What HAGL are aiming to do over the next five years is just phenomenal, and to do that, they need to know how to get the best from their WEID equipment.
 Because he's worked on the ground in Vietnam with HAGL, Tim Sweet from AUSTREX suggested we go and do some training with them.
 It was a big step for us to send someone over to Vietnam to do that for 10 days, but we believe in what they're doing and have a lot of confidence in how AUSTREX operates.
 AUSTREX has put some people on the ground over there full-time; they've made a big commitment to HAGL as well to help them establish this business."